Water quantity and quality monitoring networks

 The department operates and maintains four networks across the state to monitor surface and groundwater quantity and quality.
 These programs operate under an ISO 9001 certified Quality Management System (which is audited and re-assessed every three years) to ensure public confidence in the data underpinning the department's water planning and management activities.

 The department has an extensive network of around 400 stream gauging station sites across the state where river height and stream flow information is collected.
-A subset of some 170 of these gauging stations collect time series water quality data (i.e. continuous conductivity and temperature data).
-Streamflow data from the Stream Gauging Station Network (PDF, 872K)* is used for a number of purposes, including:
+In addition, around 170 of these gauging stations also collect time series water quality data (i.e. continuous conductivity and temperature data).
+Streamflow data from the Stream Gauging Station Network (PDF, 301K)* is used for a number of purposes, including: